brodie/safarisinglewindow/README.txt

 The plugin also uses very little of Safari's API, and it checks for the presence of those APIs before loading.
 The majority of the plugin uses public [WebKit][5] APIs (the open source browser engine that Safari uses).

+> Why have my window resizing bookmarklets stopped working?

+SafariSingleWindow disables windows resizing from scripts to prevent pop-ups from clobbering your current window's dimensions.
+This is intentional, and if you want to bypass the plugin temporarily to run your bookmarklets, use the newly added "Single Window Mode" menu item in the "Safari" menu.

 [5]: http://webkit.org/